 Do Your Own Will is a program developed by Trial Data Inc., a company founded in Seattle in 1999.
-The program has been developed as a free will-preparation solution that is supported by advertisements, and to date the company claims that more than nine million people have used their services.
+The program has been developed as a free online will maker (opens in new tab) that is supported by advertisements, and to date the company claims that more than nine million people have used their services.

 Unlike some of the ‘free trials’ that a few of the company’s competitors offer (where the preparation of the will is free but then there is a charge for actually transferring and downloading it - U.S. Legal Wills (opens in new tab) and Willing (opens in new tab) both do this), the process is 100% free, and no credit card information is necessary.
 The drawback is that it’s something of a stripped down service, and many of the resources offered by paid subscriptions are not present, though the site is not entirely devoid of assistance.

 How much does Do Your Own Will cost?

 - Do Your Own Will is a free service

 - Makes its money via advertising revenue

 Many will-preparation software companies offer a free trial, but this does not typically result in a legally binding will for free.
 Often, once the will has been prepared, to actually get a downloadable copy and secure a will that is usable, there will be a document or subscription charge.
 This is not the case with Do Your Own Will, and users can jump straight into preparing their own will without the need to give any credit card or banking details.